Exploring Self-supervised Skeleton-based Action Recognition in Occluded Environments: Related Work

 \subsection{Self-supervised Skeleton-based Action Recognition}

-LongT GAN~\cite{pretext1} uses an encoder-decoder structure to regenerate the input sequence, yielding valuable feature representations.
-Meanwhile, P\&C~\cite{su2019predict} creates a weaker decoder, forcing the encoder to learn more discriminative features.
 MS2L~\cite{Lin2020MS2LMS} introduces a multi-task self-supervised learning framework involving motion predictions and jigsaw puzzles.
-AS-CAL~\cite{rao2021augmented} and SkeletonCLR~\cite{li20213d} utilize momentum updates in contrastive learning on individual streams.
+SkeletonCLR~\cite{li20213d} utilizes momentum updates in contrastive learning on individual streams.
 However, CrosSCLR~\cite{li20213d} goes beyond single-stream considerations.
 It employs a cross-view knowledge mining strategy to facilitate knowledge sharing between different streams, aiming to extract more valuable information.
 AimCLR~\cite{guo2021contrastive} recognizes the significance of data augmentation in contrastive learning and thus explores a multitude of data augmentation methods and combines them.
-On the other hand, PSTL~\cite{zhou2023selfsupervised} uses a spatiotemporal masking strategy to learn more generalized representations from partial skeleton sequences.
-In this work, we first construct a large-scale self-supervised skeleton-based action recognition benchmark considering existing well-established self-supervised skeleton-based action recognition approaches under realistic occlusion from~\cite{peng2023delving} and then propose an \emph{Occluded Partial Spatio-Temporal Learning (OPSTL)} framework by using ASM and skeleton-based imputation, simultaneously.
+On the other hand, PSTL~\cite{zhou2023selfsupervised} argues that these contrastive learning methods overly rely on data augmentation and don't consider the redundancy of spatial joints and temporal frames.
+Therefore it uses a spatiotemporal masking strategy to learn more generalized representations from partial skeleton sequences.

+In this work, we first construct a large-scale self-supervised skeleton-based action recognition benchmark considering existing well-established self-supervised skeleton-based action recognition approaches under realistic occlusion from~\cite{peng2023delving} and then propose an \emph{Imputation Occluded Skeleton from Partial Spatial-Temporal Learning (IosPSTL)} framework by using OPSTL and \emph{cluster agnostic KNN imputer}, simultaneously.